Manideep-Kunjeti/MC-Bus-Reservation/README.md

-# bus-reservation
-Bus Reservation
+## Bus-reservation
-This is my first project on Github.
+This is our first ever major project in CPP.<br>

-Bus Reservation System using C programming.
+Me and My friend <a href="https://github.com/Manideep-Kunjeti">Manideep</a> are working on this project.